zarhus/docs/docs/supported-targets/radxa-cm3.md

 There are only two parameters that depend not only on hardware but on software as well: baudrate and serial port number.
-In case of Radxa CM3 port - Zarhus OS gives access to console via serial port 2 with boudrate `1.5 Mbps`, so you can connect to the console by connecting the UART adapter to [pins `6`, `8` and `10`](https://wiki.radxa.com/Rock3/CM3/IO/GPIO) of [`CON1`](https://wiki.radxa.com/Rock3/CM3/IO/pinout) on Radxa CM3 IO board:
+In case of Radxa CM3 port - Zarhus OS gives access to console via serial port 2 with baudrate `1.5 Mbps`, so you can connect to the console by connecting the UART adapter to [pins `6`, `8` and `10`](https://wiki.radxa.com/Rock3/CM3/IO/GPIO) of [`CON1`](https://wiki.radxa.com/Rock3/CM3/IO/pinout) on Radxa CM3 IO board: